LumeWeb/docs.lumeweb.com/docs/apps/browser-webapp.md

 **Link**: https://web3browser.io

-This is an experimental tech demo to enable HNS and ENS browsing via IPFS.
+This is an experimental tech demo to enable HNS and ENS browsing via IPFS and S5.

 **This demo uses the following technologies**: